 - Equal protection of the law and access to the legal system;

-In the future, the Steering Group will consider other topics including:
+In the future, the Steering Group intends to address other topics including:

 - Sports and recreation;

-- Access to credit and opportunities for vocational training; and
+- Access to credit and opportunities for vocational training.

 - Training programs;

 - Regional initiatives to strengthen democratic institutions;

 - Public-private partnerships with business and nongovernmental organizations;

 - Exchanges of technical experts; and

 - Scholarships and fellowships.